thebioengineer/camcorder/README.md

-`{camcorder}` is an an R package to track and automatically save graphics generated with `{ggplot2}` that are created across one or multiple sessions with the eventual goal of creating a gif showing all the plots created sequentially.
+`{camcorder}` is an an R package to track and automatically save graphics generated with `{ggplot2}` that are created across one or multiple sessions with the eventual goal of creating a GIF showing all the plots saved sequentially during the design process.

+After installation, the package enables you to:

+-   save a ggplot automatically every time you run `ggplot()` in any format with given specifications
+-   generate a GIF that showcases every step of the design process using those image files
+-   inspect the ggplot output directly with your specifications in the RStudio IDE—you’ll get what you see[^1]

 ## Installation